bishopwm/miroFullstackSample/README.md

 > that covers the end to end flow for setting up a Firebase instance and connecting it to a Miro app from scratch, see [Connect the Miro Web SDK to a backend (Firebase)](https://developers.miro.com/docs/connect-the-miro-web-sdk-to-a-backend-firebase) tutorial on Miro's Developer documentation.

 # 🏃🏽‍♂️ Run the app locally <a name="run"></a>
-> ⚠️ For an end to end implementation, it's recommended to start with the associated Developer Tutorial above.
+> ⚠️ For an end to end implementation, it's recommended to start with the associated Developer Tutorial: [Connect the Miro Web SDK to a backend (Firebase)](https://developers.miro.com/docs/connect-the-miro-web-sdk-to-a-backend-firebase).
 Below, find abbreviated steps that assume you've completed the Firebase configuration in the associated Developer Tutorial.

 1. Run `npm install` to install dependencies.
 2. Open `src/app.js` and replace the `firebaseConfig` object with the settings from your Firebase project.